 School employees and volunteers are required, and students are strongly encouraged, to report any incident or suspected incident of abusive conduct, bullying, cyberbullying, harassment, or hazing to the principal or designated Title IX/ Section 504 monitoring officer.
 All complaints and reported incidents will be investigated promptly by the principal or the senior counselor.

 Incidents that may constitute criminal activity will also reported promptly to law enforcement, and those that may constitute child abuse will be reported to Child Protective Services.
 Such reporting will be in addition to, not in place of, a thorough investigation and follow-up by school personnel.
 Incidents that may constitute civil rights violations will be reported promptly to the Office of Civil Rights.

-After investigation, Utah International will take appropriate action to end the bullying, cyberbullying, harassment or hazing, to eliminate any hostile environment, to prevent recurrence, and to prevent retaliation for reporting.
+After investigation, Utah International will take appropriate action to end the abusive conduct, bullying, cyberbullying, harassment or hazing, to eliminate any hostile environment, to prevent recurrence, and to prevent retaliation for reporting.